qmcs/qmcs.github.io/content/articles/009-markdown.md

 about words.
 Leaving the design choices to the designers.
 Markdown does an excellent job in accomplishing this compromise.

-Many of the webs most populare publishing tools are now supporting Markdown.
+Many of the web's most populare publishing tools are now supporting Markdown.
 And you might recognise it from Stack Overflow and GitHub.
 So maybe it's time you get down with the M-down?